safalsamyog/Learning_django/README.md

 #Day13

-Today I learn about cleaning and validation of forms and deatil about fields and password matching project
+Today I learn about cleaning and validation of forms and deatil about fields and password matching project also how to style the error

 ![1JhEcPbFKP](https://user-images.githubusercontent.com/74084097/175759863-2c183b7c-66b7-44a0-a58a-1776b8f8bf22.png)
 ![1TgdsRcFPF](https://user-images.githubusercontent.com/74084097/175759864-2083ebe2-a186-4300-92b5-b918e1dd9732.png)